craigschlegel/registrations-for-the-events-calendar/readme.txt

 Go to the "Support" tab on the plugin's settings page and follow the link to our support page, setup instructions page, or feature request page.
 == Changelog ==
+= 1.5.1 =
+* Tweak: If the number of registrations saved in the event meta is inaccurate, this is updated with a count from the database when visiting the registrations tab and viewing that event.
+* Fix: Phone validation count causing issue if left blank.
+Saving an empty setting for this will now allow any submission containing numbers to be accepted.

 = 1.5 =
 * New: More options for individual events including options for registration limits and deadlines.
 * New: Ability to set the registration deadline to the end date or have no deadline for an event (helpful for recurring events)